 COPY "DK1:BILBOS.LIB".

-This text-name entry causes the software to search DKl for the file named BILBOS.LIB, and merge that file with the file named BILBOS (see Figure 2-1).
+This text-name entry causes the software to search DKl for the file named BILBOS.LIB.

 Only four situations require the use of the alphanumeric literal option to indicate the full file specification for the COPY statement: